-We have invested capital in high-risk mineral projects where we have not conducted sufficient exploration and engineering studies.
+We have invested capital in high-risk mineral and metals projects where we have not conducted sufficient exploration, development and engineering studies.

-We have invested capital and have otherwise been involved in various mineral properties and projects in the Comstock District where we have not conducted sufficient exploration and engineering studies to minimize the risk of project failure.
+We have invested capital and have otherwise been involved in various mineral properties and renewable metals projects in the Storey and Lyon Counties, Nevada, where we have not conducted sufficient exploration, development and/or engineering studies to minimize the risk of project failure.
 Our mineral projects involve high risks because we have not invested sufficiently in the characterization of mineralized material, geologic analysis, metallurgical testing, mine planning and economic analysis.
 Standard industry practice calls for a mining company to prepare a formal mine plan and mining production schedule and have these documents reviewed and validated by a third-party specialist.
-We have not had a formal mine plan and mining production schedule economically validated by a thirdparty specialist.
+We have not had a formal mine plan and mining production schedule economically validated by a third-party specialist.

-We will not be successful unless we recover precious metals and sell them for a profit.
+We will not be successful unless we recover precious or strategic metals and sell them for a profit.

-Our success depends on our ability to recover precious metals, process them, and successfully sell them for more than the cost of production.
+Our success depends on our ability to recover precious or strategic metals, process them, and successfully sell them for more than the cost of production.
 The success of this process depends on the market prices of metals in relation to our costs of production.
 We may not be able to generate a profit on the sale of gold or other minerals because we have limited control over our costs and have no ability to control the market prices.
 The total cash costs of production at any location are frequently subject to great variation from year to year as a result of a number of factors, such as the changing composition of the grade of the mineralized material mined for production, and metallurgy and exploration activities in response to the physical shape and location of the mineral deposit.
 In addition, costs are affected by the price of commodities, such as fuel and electricity.
 Such commodities are at times subject to volatile price movements, including increases that could make production unprofitable.
 A material increase in production costs or a decrease in the price of gold or other minerals could adversely affect our ability to earn a profit on the sale of gold or other minerals.